calisweetleaf/URFST/README.md

 <https://github.com/calisweetleaf/recursive-categorical-framework>

-repository stack (BaseTensor, governance, eigenrecursion) but keeps the URFST reposutory license itself under CC BY-NC-ND 4.0 International.
 This is a Recursive Neural-Field Architecture.
 It is not structured like a neural network it uses tensors, forms a field, its recursively stable, and is a foundation architecture of an Auto Reflexive neural entity under the new Neuro Eigenrecursive Xenogenetic Unified Substrate.

   Files: